-Located just a stones throw from the infamous Falls, Niagara on the Lake’s high season is traditionally in the Summer and Autumn, when carefree cyclists peddle past award winning wineries, music festivals offer al fresco entertainment, and pretty patio’s buzz long after the sun has set.
+Located just a stones throw from the infamous Falls, Niagara on the Lake’s high season is traditionally in the summer and autumn, when carefree cyclists peddle past award-winning wineries, music festivals offer al fresco entertainment, and pretty patio’s buzz long after the sun has set.

 Boutique hotels offer great off season deals, last minute reservations can be nabbed at buzz-worthy restaurants, winery staff have more time to give you one-on-one attention, and the annual Icewine Festival offers a seriously sweet program…not to mention the sublime landscape is blanketed in soft white snow.

-A Winter Weekend in Niagara on the Lake
+Niagara on the Lake Winter Tours

 Best Niagara on the Lake Hotels